sanskritiut/OpenAIPOC/README.md

 OpenAI API Key exists
 45600
 In a system where 'N' represents the number of unique prime factors of an integer 'x', and 'P' represents the set of all divisors of 'x', determine the maximum number of consecutive composite integers that can be generated if the only constraint on 'x' is that 2^N must equal the cardinality of P (i.e., |P|).
-🧩 Code Details
-The core logic is contained in the callOpenAILLM function: